ARM-software/psa-arch-tests/tbsa-v8m/README.md

 ## License

-ARM TBSA-v8M Architecture test suite is distributed under Apache v2.0 License.
+Arm TBSA-v8M Architecture test suite is distributed under Apache v2.0 License.

 ## Feedback, contributions, and support

  - For feedback, use the GitHub Issue Tracker that is associated with this repository.
- - For support, please send an email to "support-psa-tests-acs@arm.com" with details.
+ - For support, send an email to support-psa-tests-acs@arm.com with details.
- - ARM licensees can contact ARM directly through their partner managers.
+ - Arm licensees can contact Arm directly through their partner managers.
- - ARM welcomes code contributions through GitHub pull requests.
+ - Arm welcomes code contributions through GitHub pull requests.
 For details, see "docs/Contributions.txt".